dlt-hub/dlt/CONTRIBUTING.md

 #### Ticket Numbers

 We encourage you to attach your branches to a ticket, if none exists, create one an explain what you are doing.
-For feat and fix branches, tickets are mandatory, for exp and test branches encouraged and for blogs and cos branches optional.
+For feat and fix branches, tickets are mandatory, for exp and test branches encouraged and for blogs and docs branches optional.

 ### Submitting a hotfix